Getting started with FTW

 This will automatically refresh the browser and show the updated styles:

-In this tutorial, we used Flex Template for Web to make our own customized marketplace.
+In this tutorial, we used FTW-hourly to make our own customized marketplace.
 As you see, FTW is a fully ready and polished marketplace application that is running on top of the Marketplace API.
 All of the customization is in your control, and you can change it to fit your marketplace needs.
 To start customizing FTW as you own marketplace, see the How to Customize FTW guide.